 The fifth movement of Fundamental Affirmation is "A Venture" — a little gem of a song from The Yes Album, the first album in what Bill Martin calls their main sequence, recorded in 1970.
-This is the shortest and most straightforward of my Yes interpretations, clocking in at a mere four minutes or so (sheet music here).
+This is the shortest and most straightforward of my Yes interpretations, flitting across in at a mere four minutes or so (sheet music here).

 Here again I took a cue from Bach.
 The fifth movement in each of the Cello Suites consists of a two-part menuet, bourrée, or gavotte.
 Just so, the first forty measures of my arrangement (corresponding to the verse, "once a peaceful man") can be considered part one, and measures 41-135 (corresponding to the chorus, "he told all his sons") can be considered part two.
 Furthermore, as Bach does, I return briefly at the end to part one.

 The harmonic materials of "A Venture" are quite interesting.
 Although almost all the notes are those of the G minor (or B♭ major) scale, Yes varies the root note to give each section a different flavor.
 In the bass-heavy introduction D is prominent, so it sounds as if we're in the Phrygian mode; in the verse A is prominent, so it sounds as if we're in the Locrian mode; in the chorus G is prominent, so it sounds as if we're in the Aeolian mode; and for a few measures (97-102 and 122-127) C is prominent, so it sounds as if we're in the Dorian mode.
 That's quite the harmonic journey for such a brief song!